1Password/solutions/migration/cleanup-scripts/README.md

 ## Recreate the metadata vault metadata entries after a duplication occurred with [`recreate_metadata_entry.py`](./recreate_metadata_entry.py)

 This script will recreate the metadata folder entries.
-An 'import folder permissions only' will correctly find the old vaults, rather than create empty duplicate vaults again.
+Once recreated, using the LastPass importer in the 1Password desktop application with 'import folder permissions only' selected will correctly find the old vaults, rather than create empty duplicate vaults again.

 ### Usage